anikaarevalo/tech_talk_4/README.md

 This talk is scheduled on 01 June 2022

 ## Personal situation 👩🏻‍🏫 👨‍🏫
 As a part of our training in AI Data Operations at BeCode (Ghent, Belgium), learners of data science such as myself are required to give a brief oral presentation, on occasion, about a topic we deem is AI-relevant.
 As individuals continually learning the ropes of this massive domain in data science, I have chosen topics of my tech talk (including this latest one) that are significant to me on a personal level too.
-I hope to share this enjoyment with others.
+I hope to share my own interest with others, too, in a way.
 Cheers! 🥂